dwww Home | Manual pages | Find package

 mechanisms LIST

-whitespace.
-Multiple mechanisms clauses may be present, in
+space.
+Multiple mechanisms clauses may be present, in which case

 service NAME